 2nd- Get busy pumping

 With rhythmic pumping, your goal is to create a bit of thrust using the back wing while simultaneously keeping your board high in the water.
-When done correctly on the proper wing for your size will allow you to propel yourself for some time without power from a kite or wave.
+When done correctly on the proper wing for your size, pumping will allow you to propel yourself for some time without power from a kite or wave.
 Some people can do this for as much as a hundred yards.
-While you transition from gliding the rhythm of your pumps will be slower and progress as quickly as a pump per second for some riders.
+While you transition from gliding, the rhythm of your pumps will be slower and progress as quickly as a pump per second for some riders.
 With some familiarity and practice, you will find a sweet spot and become well acquainted with the best timing for your foil setup.
 Watching some videos of experienced riders on your same foil design can also lend some insight to which techniques may suit your foil best.
 Keep in mind that riders of different weights will have different rhythms and success.

 - Start pumping a faster rhythm

 - Begin to apply some back foot pressure as necessary to keep the rhythm going

 - Imagine yourself pumping though a rhythm section at the skate park

 - This rhythm will vary depending on the wing size and design, as well as the rider weight